• Skip to main content

 A report must be submitted for every license.
 If there was no activity during the reporting month, indicate this on the report you submit for that license.

-An Establishment ID is a 4 or 5-digit alpha numeric number assigned to your establishment.
-Medical licenses are assigned a 4-digit Id number that begin with a C, P or D and is followed by 3 numbers (ex.
+A Cannabis Establishment (CE) ID is a 4 or 5-digit alpha numeric number assigned to your establishment and begins with a C, P, L, D, T or CL and is followed by 3 numbers (ex.
 C123).
-Recreational licenses are assigned a 5-digit Id number that begin with RC, RP or RD and is followed by 3 numbers (ex.
+The letter delineates the type of license (cultivation, production, laboratory, etc.), while the number is a secondary specific identifier.
+The exception to that are the retail store licenses which were initially granted as stand-alone retail stores.
+Their license number begins with RD and is followed by 3 numbers (ex.
 RD123).

 What is a License Number?